This section outlines the computation of nonlinear interactions at shallow water by means of two methods.

 a calibration factor.

-where and are the dummy indices.
+are the dummy indices.

 Instead of deriving an equation for the biphase (see, e.g. Reniers and Zijlema, 2022) a parametrization is proposed.